 CPT, HCPCS, and ICD-10 Codes for Otoplasty and External Ear Reconstruction Under Policy 0335

-The available policy data for Cigna policy 0335 does not include a specific list of CPT, HCPCS, or ICD-10 codes.
-This is an important gap to flag.
+The available policy data for Cigna Policy 0335 does not include a specific list of CPT, HCPCS, or ICD-10 codes.
+This is not unusual for Cigna's coverage position criteria documents — the policy establishes the medical necessity and coverage framework, while code-level specifics sometimes appear in separate billing guidelines or are applied through claims editing systems.

 Track this policy across versions, search 1,500+ policies by CPT code, and get real-time alerts when any payer changes coverage.